joebew42/twitch/docs/_posts/2017-09-03-warm-up-session.md

 ## What are my feedbacks about the session

 * It's tiring but challenging and satisfying at the same time.
-* The 2 hours format seems to works weel.
+* The 2 hours format seems to works well.
 * I'm happy about new followers, now we are 30!

 ## What about tomorrow